-An expanded VSR Program would encourage 90% of vessels instead of 80% to comply within a 40nm zone instead of a 20-nm zone.
-It would also assume that 90% passenger ships would slow to 12 knots as opposed to the current request of 15 knots.
+An expanded VSR Program would encourage 90% of vessels instead of 80% to comply within a 40- nm zone instead of a 20-nm zone

-As shown in OGV Table 14, expansion of the current VSR program yields the greatest emissions reductions and would have negligible operational costs to the Port.
+As shown in Table IV.6-12, expansion of the current VSR program yields the greatest emissions reductions and would have negligible operational costs to the Port.
 It may result in a net cost benefit given the fuel savings that result from reducing vessel speed, but there may be increased costs operational and/or labor costs associated with extending the vessels travel time.
 In addition to the high emission reduction potential and negligible costs to the Port, the VSR Program may be one of the more feasible of the strategies considered.
 The VSR Program only requires a reduction of vessel speed, which is technically feasible as no additional equipment needs to be installed on the vessel or at the Port to achieve the reduced speeds.
 In addition, the Port already has an AIS receiver in operation to obtain real-time vessel data.
 No additional evaluations of technological feasibility are required.
 Note that because vessel transit emissions occur outside of the Bay, emission reductions may not result in community health benefits as significant as other more localized strategies sited closer to the community.
 However, VSR would contribute reductions in emissions associated with regional air quality violations (i.e., NOx and ozone) and would reduce GHG emissions to assist both the Port, regional, and state agencies in meeting GHG emission reduction goals.